MEHColeman/solana-management/README.md

 easy, electronic pocket money.

 Use it as pocket money for your kids, or a motivational tool for yourself!
-Give yourself 20 pockets when you go to the gym; spend 30 pockets when you
+Give yourself 20 pockets when you go to the gym; spend 30 pockets when you buy that box of donuts!

 Solana provides an incredibly easy, fast and (adequately) reliable platform for transactions, which makes using Pocket money fun and easy.